 Shake yourself into action with a fluctuating hot and cold shower

-When you put the shower on in the morning, spring into life as quickly as possible with a hot-cold shower.
-For half a minute, stand under ice cold water, then change the temperature to hot for another half minute, and then follow this up with cold again.
+Spring into life as quickly as possible with a hot-cold shower.
+For half a minute, stand under ice-cold water, then change the temperature to hot for another half minute.
+Then follow this up with a cold burst again.
 This will bounce your mind and body into an alert state immediately.

-Perhaps to begin with, start the shower under normal temperature for a minute or two.
-Then begin the temperature fluctuations, alternating every 30 seconds or 1 minute or so.
+Start the shower under normal temperature for a minute or two.
+Then begin fluctuating the temperature, alternating every 30 seconds-1 minute.

 Make several ‘to do’ lists at the start of the working day

 As soon as you get to the office in the morning, take an hour to create lists for everything you have to complete during the day.
-This will allow you to mentally walk through your working schedule, and it will provide you with visual images of how certain tasks should ideally be carried out.
-Thus, you will have more chance to execute your plans as close as possible to how you have imagined.
+This will allow you to mentally walk through your working schedule, and provide you with images of how you should carry out certain tasks.
+Thus, you will have more chances to execute your plans as close as possible to how you have imagined.
 Notes on the iPad and Gmail tasks are both highly suitable to make ‘to do’ lists.

 Devise a stringent schedule and stick to it

 Make it a specific goal to establish a consistent schedule, one which allows you to get the most amount of work done every week.
-For example, apportion a continuous block of time during the day for an uninterrupted session for work, lets say for 3 hours in the evening after dinner, if you are not ‘a morning person’.
-Ensure that this 3-hour work session is among your highest daily priorities and don’t allow other tasks or potential distractions to come between you and this work session.
+Create a continuous block of time during the day for an uninterrupted session of work, perhaps for 3 hours in the evening after dinner, if you are not ‘a morning person’.
+Ensure this three-hour work session is among your highest daily priorities.
+Don’t allow other tasks or potential distractions to come between you and this work session.

-Doing this consistently will allow you to unleash your creative juices every single day.
-As a result, you can sleep well knowing that you are achieving your productive potential every single day for at least one set period of time.
+Doing this consistently allows you to unleash your creative juices every single day.
+As a result, you can sleep well knowing you achieve your productive potential every single day for at least one set period of time.

 Establish an achievable number of clear goals on a weekly basis

-You can’t attempt to improve every facet of your business at once.
-It is important to be realistic about your available resources and limitations – if you end up spreading yourself too thinly, you might end up making little headway in any one specific task.
+You can’t improve every facet of your business at once.
+It is important to be realistic about your available resources and limitations – if you end up spreading yourself too thin, you might make little headway in any one specific task.